|Name||The Coca-Cola Company|

-Thanks to its massive market share and dominant position on the market, Coca-Cola possesses a high bargaining power over its suppliers and business partners.
-As a result, Coca Cola can negotiate better trading terms and become more flexible in its operation.
+Thanks to its massive market share and dominant position in the market, Coca-Cola possesses a high bargaining power over its suppliers and business partners.
+As a result, Coca-Cola can negotiate better trading terms and become more flexible in its operation.
 Coca Cola owns a bottling business that generates about 10% of revenue annually that specializing in bottling Coca Cola’s product and those of its partners and sell them to distributors and wholesalers worldwide.
-By controlling its supply chain from production to distribution, Coca Cola can improve its efficiency and eliminate middlemen that could affect operating costs.
+By controlling its supply chain from production to distribution, Coca-Cola can improve its efficiency and eliminate middlemen that could affect operating costs.

 - World-class Marketing Campaigns.

-Coca Cola is famous for its advertising campaigns that can be dated back to many decades.
+Coca-Cola is famous for its advertising campaigns that can be dated back many decades.
 It continues to keep its brand on top of consumers’ heads by heavily investing in advertising.
 Every year, it spends about USD 4 billion on marketing.

 - Diversified product portfolio.

-By owning many brands that are not soft drinks, from ready-to-drink coffee and tea, bottled water, juice, dairy, and plant-based drink, Coca Cola is transforming itself into an all-around beverage company in the effort to reduce its dependency on sugary carbonated beverage sales.
-Its most recent acquisition, Costa Limited, which is a coffee chain originates in the U.K, has proven Coca Cola’s determination in expanding strongly into different beverage categories.
+By owning many brands that are not soft drinks, from ready-to-drink coffee and tea, bottled water, juice, dairy, and plant-based drink, Coca-Cola is transforming itself into an all-around beverage company in the effort to reduce its dependency on sugary carbonated beverage sales.
+Its most recent acquisition, Costa Limited, which is a coffee chain that originates in the U.K, has proven Coca-Cola’s determination in expanding strongly into different beverage categories.